sen-team8/user-manual/Sidebar/sidebar.md

 ---
-Click on the hamburger on the right-top corner to view the SideBar.<br/>
+Click on the `Hamburger` on the right-top corner to view the SideBar.<br/>
 (screenshot)<br/>

 <br/>